Skip to content

 • Now you have a git repo called test_project

-• check with the command: git status
+• Check with the command: git status

-• It is always a safe command to run and in general a good idea to do when you are trying to figure out what to do next:
+• It is always a safe command to run and in general a good idea to do when you are trying to figure out what to do next.

-(Optional) Exercise 3: Add and commit the content
+(If needed) Exercise 3: Add and commit the content

 • So far, there is no content.
 We have to manually add the content to the repo.